Launching new products is... exciting.

 Subject: The world's first Digital Sleeping Pill

-This 3rd email provides more information about the product - how it works, its features, benefits, plus a review testimonial from a customer.
+This third email provides more information about the product - how it works, its features, benefits, plus a review testimonial from a customer.
 So with an ongoing discount promo, the chance of buying is bigger now.

 Email #4 (12 days - Make sure they don’t miss out